Trump Tower meeting: Congressional investigation

+In July 2018, CNN reported, citing anonymous sources, that Michael Cohen had asserted without evidence that the president was aware of the Tower meeting in advance.
+President Trump denied knowing about the meeting, saying "I did NOT know of the meeting with my son, Don jr. Sounds to me like someone is trying to make up stories in order to get himself out of an unrelated jam".
+In his opening statement to the House Oversight Committee on February 27, 2019 Cohen said:

-Sometime in the summer of 2017, I read all over the media that there had been a meeting in Trump Tower in June 2016 involving Don Jr. and others from the campaign with Russians, including a representative of the Russian government, and an email setting up the meeting with the subject line, "Dirt on Hillary Clinton."
-Something clicked in my mind.
-I remember being in the room with Mr. Trump, probably in early June 2016, when something peculiar happened.
-Don Jr. came into the room and walked behind his father's desk – which in itself was unusual.
-People didn't just walk behind Mr. Trump's desk to talk to him.
-I recalled Don Jr. leaning over to his father and speaking in a low voice, which I could clearly hear, and saying: "The meeting is all set."
-I remember Mr. Trump saying, "Ok good…let me know."
+Sometime in the summer of 2017, I read all over the media that there had been a meeting in Trump Tower in June 2016 involving Don Jr. and others from the campaign with Russians, including a representative of the Russian government, and an email setting up the meeting with the subject line, "Dirt on Hillary Clinton." ...

-What struck me as I looked back and thought about that exchange between Don Jr. and his father was, first, that Mr. Trump had frequently told me and others that his son Don Jr. had the worst judgment of anyone in the world.
-And also, that Don Jr. would never set up any meeting of any significance alone – and certainly not without checking with his father.

 I also knew that nothing went on in Trump world, especially the campaign, without Mr. Trump's knowledge and approval.
-So, I concluded that Don Jr. was referring to that June 2016 Trump Tower meeting about dirt on Hillary with the Russian representative when he walked behind his dad's desk that day -- and that Mr. Trump knew that was the meeting Don Jr. was talking about when he said, "That's good…let me know."
+So, I concluded that Don Jr. was referring to that June 2016 Trump Tower meeting about dirt on Hillary with the Russian representative when he walked behind his dad's desk that day – and that Mr. Trump knew that was the meeting Don Jr. was talking about when he said, "That's good... let me know."

-Special Counsel investigation
+Special counsel investigation

 As of July 2017, Robert Mueller, the special counsel of the Department of Justice in charge of Russia-related investigations, was looking into the Trump Tower meeting.
 The inquiry was confirmed by Kaveladze's attorney, who said special counsel investigators are seeking information from his client.
 On July 21, 2017, Mueller asked the White House to preserve all documents related to the Russian meeting in June 2016.
 By August 3, 2017, Mueller had impaneled a grand jury in the District of Columbia that issued subpoenas concerning the meeting.
 In April 2018, Mueller filed documents with the court that stated that the intended purpose of the raid on Manafort's home in July 2017 was to seek documents related to the Trump Tower meeting.